-In 2010 Satmetrix its 2010 European Net Promoter Scores and I thought it would be interesting to review them versus Australian data.
+In 2010 Satmetrix release some European Net Promoter Scores and I thought it would be interesting to review them versus Australian data of the same era.

 The highest of the European banks (First Direct) received an NPS® of 42% compared with the highest of the Australian banks (Bendigo Bank) at +33%.
 At the other end of the scale, the lowest European score is -26% versus -39% in Australia.

 Moving on to look at mobile phone networks, the best of the best in Australia (Virgin Mobile) scored 0% compared with the best in Europe (O2) of 24%.
 At the other end of the scale, Australia’s lowest score was -34% and Europe’s was only -13%.

 Scores in Australia would, on the basis of these numbers, seem to be lower overall.
 Why?

 Two potential reasons are:

 Australian Service delivery is worse than European Service Delivery

 Lower NPS scores in Australia may indicate that the very nature of Australian service is lower than that experienced by European customers.
 There is no definitive way of determining if this is the case.

 I know that there is a wealth of anecdotal evidence collected by travellers to both regions of the service levels in their counter parts but there is no convenient impartial way of collecting that data.